nmeri17/suphle-docs/src/docs/v1/appendix/Juxtaposing TDD against retrofitted testing.md

 In order to bridge this gap, the retrofitted tester should be unsatisfied with asserting their code conforms with the BRD.
 Since they theoretically have more time on their hands, it should be channelled at pondering what ways the current system could go wrong, and including barriers that account for such situations before a customer performs such action.
 You may consider consulting with a domain expert so as to avoid making provisions for realistically impossible scenarios.
 There is a limit to what combination of system states should validly hit your code

 While making adjustments to account for irregular behaviour, beware that some parts of the preceding tests may fail.
 The objective here is for the underlying sut to exist in a homogenous state that satisfies all the tests exercising.
 Modify it as required

+**
+How to tell the passing test strains and engages the SUT, not merely providing a false sense of security?

+The onus is on the TACer to prove the test won't pass in the absence of the code it's alleged to verify.
+One construct in place for this confirmation is PHPUnit's `@covers` annotation.
+Using it will lessen reported code coverage since it focuses surface area being measured to the portion of code specified.
+It won't throw errors if that code is not actually covered.
+You'd have to be on the lookout for drops in coverage reports.

+Something with more audible alerts is mutation testing frameworks.
+The concept behind it is verifying the usefulness of written tests by tweaking parts of the code expected to influence test result outcome.
+If the test still passes then it shows the code inadequately satisfies the test.
+Mutation tests are a supplement rather than an independent testing framework.
+The current PHP standard for this supplement is Infection and is recommended for both TFs TACs alike.